 Lazareni is a community in Bihor County, Northwestern Romania with a population of around 3000.
 Within Lazareni there is a large Gypsy Community with a population of 416 people – made up of 116 men, 118 women, 182 children.
-Making a community with 86 families units these 86 families are split between 65 houses and the majority average family size in this Gypsy Community is made up of 6 people.
+Making a community with 86 families units these 86 families are split between 65 houses and the majority average family size in this Roma Community is made up of 6 people.

 The current employment status of the community is 2% leaving 98% of its inhabitants unemployed.
-The Roma Gypsy children were originally being educated through a private school that The Caleb Foundation successfully ran from 2002, this school was closed in 2010 due to a governmental/EU decision to integrate the Roma children into state schools to help reduce discrimination and achieve better harmony.
-Unfortunately this decision has had a negative impact on the Roma Gypsy children who daily face discrimination and resentment from the local non-Roma children resulting in their attendance to the state school dropping to 50%.
+The Roma children were originally being educated through a private school that The Caleb Foundation successfully ran from 2002, this school was closed in 2010 due to a governmental/EU decision to integrate the Roma children into state schools to help reduce discrimination and achieve better harmony.
+Unfortunately this decision has had a negative impact on the Roma children who daily face discrimination and resentment from the local non-Roma children resulting in their attendance to the state school dropping to 50%.

 Hence, as a result of this Caleb Foundation decided to initiate a number of initiatives to counteract this.

-Caleb Foundation as previously mentioned have been working alongside this Gypsy Community for a number of years and the relationship they have developed with this community is irreplaceable.
-Due to their long standing relationship Caleb is well aware of the need and the demographics of this Roma Gypsy community.
+Caleb Foundation as previously mentioned have been working alongside this Roma Community for a number of years and the relationship they have developed with this community is irreplaceable.
+Due to their long standing relationship Caleb is well aware of the need and the demographics of this Roma Community.
 Caleb is involved in a number of different initiatives from pre-school education, afterschool programs, up skilling and educating the adults.
 Caleb are a valuable contributor in teaching many individuals the skills needed to help them look for work and working alongside the individual in a holistic manner.